-- Candidates must hold a Licenciatura or Bachelor’s degree in Psychology from an EU member country university or the corresponding diploma in the case of other countries.
+- Candidates must hold a Licenciatura or Bachelor’s degree in Psychology.

 - According to the ECD Order /1070/2013, 90 of the credits must be earned in the field of health care in order to get the admission to the Master.
 Further information.